Exploring Beyoğlu District Istanbul Turkey

 _____________

-“Maintaining its status as one of Istanbul’s busiest hubs for both tourism and retail activity, Istiklal Street continues to attract visitors through a dense mix of cultural, artistic, and tourism activities combined with a strong retail brand portfolio.”
+“Maintaining its status as one of Istanbul’s busiest hubs for tourism and retail activity, Istiklal Street continues to attract visitors through a dense mix of cultural, artistic, and tourism activities and a strong retail brand portfolio.”
 Daily Sabah

 _____________